FoodHouse-CMR/FoodHouse-CMR.github.io/docs/README.md

 footer: MIT Licensed | Copyright © 2025 FoodHouse
 ---

-# Welcome to FoodHouse
+# FoodHouse Platform

 Welcome to the FoodHouse documentation.
-This documentation provides comprehensive information about the FoodHouse e-commerce platform for agricultural produce.
+FoodHouse is a specialized e-commerce platform designed for agricultural produce trading, connecting farmers directly with buyers in a secure and efficient marketplace.

+## Key Features

+- **Direct Farm-to-Consumer Trading**: Connect farmers directly with buyers
+- **Real-time Inventory Management**: Track produce availability and pricing
+- **Secure Payment Processing**: Integrated payment solutions with escrow services
+- **Quality Assurance**: Built-in quality control and verification processes
+- **Analytics Dashboard**: Comprehensive insights for both farmers and buyers
+- **Mobile-First Design**: Access the platform from any device

 ## Quick Start